PunchThrough/bean-docs/src/features/bean-tweet.md

 ---
-title: Bean-Tweet
+title: Tweeting from Bean
 layout: basic.hbs
 autotoc: true
 ---

 ## Introduction

-Lets say we want to tweet the Bean's temperature.
-We would have to go through the process of building a server and transferring the Bean's information to it, either through an iOS application or a rasberry pi.
-Node-RED is used to connect the Bean to the internet that mitigates the need of building a server.
-In this tutorial, I will guide you in how to tweet the Bean's temperature through Node-RED.
+Say you want to build an app that tweets Bean's temperature.
+Normally, you'd have to go through the process of writing software that can speak to both Twitter and your Bean.
+If you use Node-RED, you can avoid having to write that software since it understands how to communicate with both Twitter and your Bean!

+In this tutorial, you'll build a Node-RED flow that connects your Bean's temperature sensor to a Twitter account.

 ## Setup

+This tutorial assumes you have completed the [Getting Started guide](#).
+It covers tasks such as connecting to and programming Bean with Bean Loader.

 Please make sure you're familiar with the following before starting this guide:

 ### Software

 * Bean Loader ([install guides](#))
 * Node-RED installation ([install Node-RED](#))